SYMBIOSIS

 Symbiosis FAQ >>

-Is Symbiosis no longer part of the festival in the Fall?
+• Is Symbiosis no longer part of the festival in the Fall?
 Symbiosis, now presented by Labocine, has grown in popularity and continues to evolve through new formats and approaches.
-This particular edition of Symbiosis is presented in partnership with the Simons Foundation and will take place in the Spring.
-There may be other Symbiosis programs taking place throughout the year.
+In 2027, Symbiosis will turn 12 years old and we’ll be announcing the dates of the program in a few months.

-What are the key dates?
-The dates are not yet posted but this upcoming edition takes place in the Spring 2026.
+• What are the key dates?
+The dates are not yet posted fo 2027.
 Here’s a general timeline: the cohort will be announced first, a mixer will take place shortly after, a Symbiosis Lab meeting will be held mid-way through production and there will be a final screening at the end of production.

-Do you cover travel and housing expenses?
-No, we do not cover these expenses this time around as scientists + filmmakers must be based in New York.
+• Do you cover travel and housing expenses?
+No, we do not cover these expenses around as scientists + filmmakers must be in New York.

-Are we expected to work on our films full-time?
+• Are we expected to work on our films full-time?
 Yes and no, we understand that everyone has other commitments.
-Please ensure you remain in the city for the entire two periods.
+Please ensure you will be in the NYC area for the entire two week period.
 All we ask is clear communication, planning to work together, and setting a schedule.

 Is equipment provided?
 No. The stipend should cover all production costs, including equipment.

-What happens to our films after Symbiosis?
-After Symbiosis, the films will be streamed by the Simons Foundation.
+• What happens to our films after Symbiosis?
+After Symbiosis, the films will be streamed on Labocine.
 Any decisions regarding revisions, editing, distribution, or further use should be made in collaboration with your partner.
 Additionally, Labocine reserves the right to showcase the films through their channels immediately after they are made.
 Rest assured, this is a great opportunity—we'll be helping to expand your film’s reach!